7 Best Eco-Friendly Wrapping Paper & Gift Wrap Alternatives

 Wrappily's double-sided gift wrap is an eco-friendly alternative to traditional wrapping paper that combines sustainability with beautiful designs.
 It's made from recycled newspaper and printed using soy-based inks, making it 100% recyclable and compostable.

-Wrappily paper is sustainably milled, printed, and packaged in Washington State, with a fully localized supply chain that supports the local economy.
+Wrappily sustainably mills, prints, and packages their paper in Washington State, with a fully localized supply chain that supports the local economy.

 We love that the wrap comes as flat, folded sheets rather than a wrapping paper roll, so there are no cardboard tubes to dispose of.